How many types of Dementia are there?

-What is Huntington’s disease?
-It specifically affects cells in the centre of the brain, which leads to problems with movement, mood and cognitive skills.
+Huntington’s disease specifically affects cells in the centre of the brain, which leads to problems with movement, mood and cognitive skills.
 It is a progressive brain disorder that can affect younger patients – often those aged between 30 and 50 – and it is also known to cause severe changes in mood, along with OCD-like symptoms.
-Its core symptom, however, is the inability to control the movement of the arms, leads, head, face and upper body.
+Its core symptom, however, is the inability to control the movement of the arms, legs, head, face and upper body.

-Creutzfeldt-Jakob disease, or CJD, is a type of fatal prion disease that leads to rapid degeneration.
+More rare types of Dementia can develop as a result of Creutzfeldt-Jakob disease (CJD) – a type of fatal prion disease that leads to rapid degeneration.
 Variant CJD is familiar to many as “mad cow disease” and can be transmitted from cattle to humans.

 Creutzfeldt-Jakob disease is a rare brain disorder that greatly impairs memory and co-ordination, and can lead to significant behavioural changes.
 Symptoms include: